BjoernKW/PivotHelper/README.md

 # PivotHelper

-**PivotHelper** is a utility web app that automatically generates Pivot tables and Pivot charts from CSV files or [Microsoft Excel](https://products.office.com/en/excel) spreadsheets.
+**PivotHelper** is a utility web app that generates Pivot tables and charts from CSV files and [Microsoft Excel](https://products.office.com/en/excel) spreadsheets.

 ## Usage